 These are platforms on which users create a profile, bio, and, sometimes, a miniature empire online.
 These pages are frequently used as social media forums where users connect with friends.
-For platforms that use a central server (e.g. Twitter), all posts go through that server before posting.
+For platforms that use a central server (like Twitter), all posts go through that server before posting.
 Posting photos and videos, instant messaging, group messaging, and building an individual profile are all features common to these apps.

 Other microblogging apps focus more on visuals.
 Tumblr is an example of a microblogging site in which reposting, or "reblogging," is the main source of content.
-A user's "dashboard" is an updated page of recent posts from people or tags he/she follows.
+A user's "dashboard" is an updated page of recent posts from people or tags he or she follows.
 Due to the nature of these sites, posts are frequently very art-based.
 Signing up for a Tumblr page gives you the opportunity to create an aesthetic board specific to you.
-There are a larger number of photos, text posts, and graphics shared/reblogged; therefore users can choose the ambiance they want their page to exude.
+There are a larger number of photos, text posts, and graphics shared or reblogged; therefore users can choose the ambiance they want their page to display.

-Microblogging sites with an emphasis on visuals and creativity (i.e. Tumblr) are different from microblogging sites where the main source of sharing is text-based and socially motivated posts (i.e. Facebook, Twitter).
+Microblogging sites with an emphasis on visuals and creativity (like Tumblr) are different from microblogging sites where the main source of sharing is text-based and socially motivated (like Facebook or Twitter).

-Privacy is a major issue in the use of apps since users may inadvertently broadcast sensitive.

-personal information to anyone who views their public feed.
+Privacy is a major issue in the use of apps since users may inadvertently broadcast sensitive, personal information to anyone who views their public feed.
 Due to the short, casual nature of these frequent posts, private information can be shared without a second thought.
-Sites that use central servers can be hacked, and the original location of the post or tweet can be traced, putting that user at risk of being located.
-Though that requires that the hacker have a special skill set, it is not particularly uncommon.

 Risks more specific to visual microblogging apps include the visual emphasis of the site.
 It is easier to target insecure teens based on the info on their pages, teens who are in search of a relationship, or teens who may be having a hard time at home, since these "visually oriented" sites are meant to provide a representation of their feelings.
 A number of visual microblogging sites are known to host a plethora of pornographic images.
-Larger sites have banned porn (Tumblr), but users indicate ban enforcement has been spotty.
-Tumblr has become known for its NSFW (not safe for work, or explicit) content; in recent years, however, enforcing this ban (since that content was a large part of Tumblr's appeal) caused Tumblr to lose 30% of its web traffic in only two months.
+Larger sites (like Tumblr) have banned porn, but users indicate ban enforcement has been spotty.
+Tumblr has become known for its NSFW (not safe for work, or explicit) content.
+In recent years, however, enforcing this ban (since that content was a large part of Tumblr's appeal) caused Tumblr to lose 30% of its web traffic in only two months.